 To realize this mission, CHE enables humanities, arts, and social sciences faculty and students to contribute to—and learn about—our place in a rapidly changing world.
 The initiative provides competitive Cultivating Humanities and Social Sciences grants that enable faculty to explore the key issues of our time.

-Through the Public Humanities, training and support are offered to faculty and graduate students who seek to share their work with a broad and diverse audience beyond the university.
+Through the Public Humanities, training and support are offered to faculty and students who seek to share their work with a broad and diverse audience beyond the university.
 And interdisciplinary courses are offered for undergraduates that draw upon faculty research and public scholarship and explore pressing questions facing the world today.